MarcosCobena/marcoscobena.github.io/items/Wed-28--One-approach-to-Visual-States-730813111718.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Wed 28: One approach to Visual States

-   After struggling a few times with animations that respond to ViewModel changes in Xamarin.Forms —and while official Visual States arrive to…   --------

 ### Wed 28: One approach to Visual States

 After struggling a few times with animations that respond to ViewModel changes in Xamarin.Forms —and while official Visual States arrive to stable— I started my own road to solve this particular issue: how to storyboard animations.